Jacbski/weather_app/README.md

 The backend is responsible for communicating with the OpenWeather API to retrieve weather data for a specified city.
 It is implemented in Node.js, using the Express.js framework.
 The backend receives requests sent by the frontend, forwards them to the OpenWeather API, and returns the response.

 ## Frontend
 The frontend allows users to enter the name of a city and send a request to the backend to obtain current weather data.
-Upon receiving a response from the backend, the frontend displays weather information and generates an interactive map where users can see the location of marked cities using markers.
+Upon receiving a response from the backend, the frontend displays weather information and generates an interactive map using Leaflet, where users can see the location of marked cities using markers.
 ## Running with Docker
 To run the application using Docker, follow these steps: